 Everyone In Maryland Should See What’s Inside The Walls Of This Abandoned Fort

-Maryland is ripe with abandoned places but did you know that one can be found in the middle of a river?
+Maryland is ripe with abandoned places but did you know that an abandoned fort can be found in the middle of a river?

 You may have spotted Fort Carroll from the Francis Scott Key Bridge and many passersby wonder what this hexagonal structure is.
 It was originally a fort, built in 1847.
 Once the fort was no longer deemed necessary as a defense spot for Baltimore, it was left abandoned.
 Today, its only inhabitants are migratory birds and overgrown plant life.

-Youtube user Pat Gavin took a kayak trip to this abandoned fort in Maryland and captured some amazing images.
+Youtube user Pat Gavin took a kayak trip to the abandoned Fort Carroll near Baltimore, Maryland, and captured some amazing images.
 Check them out below and then watch the following video for even more spectacular and eerie footage.

 For more views and footage of Fort Carroll, an abandoned fort in Maryland, check out the below video.